joni43/Assignment-3-Into-the-wilds/README.md

 I'm using Crypto which is built in module in node.js.
 The module provides a cryptographic functionality called HMAC.
 It is used to validate the integrity of a message.
 It hashes the message but also has a secret which is also hashed.
 So the secret is like a second validation.

+I also avoiding to write, innerHTML for my js code due innerHTML normally causes an XSS vulnerability.
+For this im instead using createElement instead.

 ## Describe the following parts, how you are using them and what their purpose is